selste/odroid-cluster/README.md

 ## Software
 Hardkernel provide images based on Ubuntu running Kernel 4.14 ... which is pretty nice.
+Download it via the [ODROID Wiki](https://wiki.odroid.com/start), the latest Ubuntu 16.04 LTS image is located [there](https://wiki.odroid.com/odroid-xu4/os_images/linux/ubuntu_4.14/20171213) - there is only a minimal image.

 Still, i opted for [Armbian](https://www.armbian.com/) - they provide a number of images:
 * Armbian Jessie (Kernel 4.9)
 * Armbian Stretch (Kernel 4.9)